Human Physiology Coordinator: Carlo Capelli

 |Grassi Negrini Porro

-The exam consists of a multiple-choice test (80 questions in 150 minutes) .
+The exam consists of a multiple-choice test (60 questions in 120 minutes) and an oral interview.

-The minimum score for the written examination is 48/80.
-The outcome of the Exam is communicated on the same day online, on the alert page of the Department of Neuroscience, Biomedicine and Movement: http://www.dsnm.univr.it/?ent=avviso&dest=200
+The minimum score for the written examination is 36/60 for the written part.
+The outcome of the Written Exam is communicated on the same day online, on the Alert page of the Department of Neuroscience, Biomedicine and Movement: http://www.dsnm.univr.it/?ent=avviso&dest=200